 Saliva is an important part of oral health.
 Saliva cleanses the mouth, aids in digestion, and prevents infection by controlling the bacteria and fungi in the mouth.
 Dry mouth occurs when there is not enough saliva production.
-Talk to Dr. Dr. Michael Hall if you have any of the following symptoms:
+Talk to Dr. Dr. Quinn Martin if you have any of the following symptoms:

 – Sores in the mouth